-The LHCC base funding allocation for CMSMs/DSSABs is outlined in the Budget Schedule of the service agreement, and is based on the address of licensed home child care agencies as recorded in the Child Care Licensing System (CCLS) database.
-In 2021, data elements used to update allocations will not be revised in order to provide a stable allocation approach during this unprecedented time.
-As in 2020, the 2021 LHCC base funding allocations were determined by multiplying the benchmark amount of \$6,900 by the number of active homes for home child care agencies as of March 31, 2018.
+The LHCC base funding allocation for CMSMs/DSSABs is outlined in the Budget Schedule of the service agreement, and is based on the address of licensed home child care agencies as recorded in the Child Care Licensing System (CCLS) database6.
+In 2022, data elements used to update allocations have not been revised in order to provide a stable allocation approach during this unprecedented time.
+As in 2021, the 2022 LHCC base funding allocations were determined by multiplying the benchmark amount of \$6,900 by the number of active homes for home child care agencies as of March 31, 2018.
 The number of active homes was determined using 2018 licensed child care survey data as reported by licensed home child care agencies.